sym-z/arm-to-the-teeth/docs/DEVLOG.md

 - Created a new item for the UI, the Mini Map.
 It is nearly identical to the `debug_visualizer` except that it is invisible 'til the player starts walking around on it.
 - Log window in the UI has a better looking `StyleBox`
 - Node groups in `ui.tscn` now have `CanvasLayer` parents instead of `Node` parents

+## 27 July 2025
+- Changed parents for node groups in `ui.tscn` back to `Node` from `CanvasLayer`s because it didn't have much benefit and was causing issues.